margaretmf/margaretmf.github.io/creativewriting.md

 6 dimes.
 2 buckles.
 4 pennies.

-*"In ancient times, coins and the copper ensured infenctious-clear water."

 I wish well that girl who that guy goes out with and I hurt I wish well that guy who tried to get under my skin